oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### DI Containers

-You may understand the difference with two containers - Application Container and Behat Container.
 Behat is a symfony console application with it's own container and services.

-Behat container can be configured through Extensions by behat.yml in the root of application.
+Behat container may be configured through Extensions using *behat.yml* in the root of the application directory.

-Application container can be used by inject Kernel in your Context by implementing ```KernelAwareContext``` and using ```KernelDictionary``` trait.
+Application container may be used by injected Kernel in your Context after you implement ```KernelAwareContext``` and use ```KernelDictionary``` trait.

 ```php
 use Behat\Symfony2Extension\Context\KernelAwareContext;